TrojanEdit: Multimodal Backdoor Attack Against Image Editing Model: Threat Model

 \section{Threat Model}

+\textbf{Attack Scenario.} Most users limited by computational resources do not train image editing models from scratch but instead use pre-trained image editing models provided by third-party platforms.
+Therefore, we consider the attacker as the malicious model provider who releases the backdoor image editing model for download and use.

-\textbf{Attacker's capability} Similar to backdoor attacks in previous classification models~\cite{Gu2017BadNets:,blend,Nguyen2021WaNet,Jiang2023Colorbackdoor,redool}, we assume that the attacker can only poison the data and cannot manipulate the model's training process or access information such as the model's weights or gradients.
-This is a classic scenario where the attacker conducts a backdoor attack primarily through data poisoning.
+\textbf{Attacker's capability.} Considering that the attacker directly provides the backdoor model, we assume that the attacker has access to the training data and can manipulate the training process.

-\textbf{Attacker's goals} Our backdoor attack goals are similar to those of other backdoor attacks based on diffusion models for image generation\cite{Chou2023Howbackdoordm,Chou2023VillanDiffusionbackdoor,Vice2024BAGM:,Zhai2023Text-to-ImageEasilyBackdoored}.
-We aim for the model to edit images normally for clean inputs, but for triggered inputs, we want the model to modify the image to produce a preset target image.
-Specifically, in this paper, we consider three types of targeted outputs: generating a preset image, generating a preset style image, and replacing a generated object with a preset object.
+\textbf{Attacker's goals.} Our backdoor attack goals are similar to those of other backdoor attacks based on diffusion models for image generation\cite{Chou2023Howbackdoordm,Chou2023VillanDiffusionbackdoor,Vice2024BAGM:,Zhai2023Text-to-ImageEasilyBackdoored}.
+We aim for the model to edit images normally for clean inputs, but for triggered inputs, we want the model to modify the image to produce a target image.
+Specifically, in this paper, we consider two types of targeted output: generating a pre-define target image and generating a pre-define style image.